 Photosphere: The visible surface of the Sun, which consists of a gas layer at a temperature of roughly 5,500° Celsius (10,000° Fahrenheit).

 Prominence: Hot gas hanging just above the solar surface, usually appearing as a red-colored arc or filament hovering in the lower part of the corona.
 Prominences are quickly covered by the Moon after second contact and revealed just prior to third contact at a total solar eclipse.

 Saros: An eclipse cycle with a period of 6,585.32 days (18 years 11⅓ days or 18 years 10⅓ days, depending on how many leap years intervene).
-When two eclipses are separated by a period of one Saros, the Sun, Earth, and Moon return to approximately the same relative geometry, and a nearly identical eclipse will occur (though the eclipse path will be shifted west by eight hours — one third of Earth’s rotation).
+When two eclipses are separated by a period of one Saros, the Sun, Earth, and Moon return to approximately the same relative geometry, and a nearly identical eclipse will occur (though the eclipse path will be shifted west by eight hours — one-third of Earth’s rotation).

 Shadow bands: Very faint, shimmering ripples of dark and light moving across the ground, walls, or clouds.
 These hard-to-see bands result from atmospheric “twinkling” of the thin solar crescent just before second contact and/or just after third contact.
 When they occur at all (they're not reported at every total eclipse), they’re best seen against a white background.